IvoNet/menv/README.md

 # Special thanks

 - [TheCheerfulDev](https://github.com/TheCheerfulDev/) for the nice
-  improvements and creat new feature requests.
+  improvements and great new feature requests.

 # Todo